 In the coming months we will be installing the finishing touches to complete the station upgrade.
-The station and PSO (Protective Services Officers) buildings, kiosk and waiting room will be completed and the Carlisle Street ramps will re-open.
+The station and Protective Services Officers (PSO) buildings, kiosk and waiting room will be completed and the Carlisle Street ramps will re-open.

-Over the Queen’s Birthday long weekend the project team worked around the clock to deliver the first major customer benefits as part of the upgrade.
+Over the Queen’s Birthday long weekend in June the project team worked around the clock to deliver the first major customer benefits as part of the upgrade.

 Improvements delivered for Platform 1

 - Customers on the city-end of the platform now have an additional shelter from the rain and more space to move.